asyrafjamil/dummy-microservice/README.md

 # Dummy Microservice

-This dummy microservice acts to be as a middle person between the Custom Channel and third-party chat such as local SMS providers for better market penetration.
+This dummy microservice acts to be as a middle server between the Custom Channel and third-party chat such as local SMS providers for better market penetration.

 ## Feature